Buying vs. Renting a Trailer

 Setting aside the rent vs. buy question for the moment, your first consideration will be what type of trailer you need.
 There are many trailer styles available.
 Each trailer category has a number of individual options, as well.
 These are the main trailer styles that you have a choice of buying or renting:

-• Enclosed trailers for construction tools or show vehicles needing security.
+• Enclosed cargo trailers for construction tools or show vehicles needing security

-• Landscape trailers for heavy-duty hauling including dump capability.
+• Landscape trailers for hauling landscaping equipment and materials

-• Equipment trailers for pulling skid steers or mini-excavators and accessories.
+• Flatbed equipment trailers for pulling skid steers or mini-excavators and accessories

 Deciding the type of trailer you need is your first step.
 Once you know the trailer style you require, then it’s time to pick the exact size.
 There are many factors you need to weigh before you can move on to the buy vs. rent choice.